friflo/Friflo.Json.Fliox/Json/Fliox.Hub/Client/README.md

 As mentioned above `ShopStore` also defines a database schema.
 A database schema is the declaration of database **containers**, **commands** and **messages**.

-All declarations as expressed as types in a schema.
+All declarations are expressed as types in a schema.
 This principle enables code generation as types for other programming languages.

 Schema generation is integral part of the [HTTP Hub](../Host/README.md#HttpHost).